SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Java/md-docs/SpringBoot/Kubernetes/springBoot-kubernetes-runApplication-producers.md

 &nbsp;

-Once you are done intrumenting your Java application, you can run it using the below commands
+Once you are done instrumenting your Java application, you can run it using the below commands

 **Note:**
 - Ensure you have Java and Maven installed.
 Compile your Java producer applications: Ensure your producer apps are compiled and ready to run.